micshar92/micshar92.github.io/README.md

 3. Taming Your Tech

-E-book | Blog article
+E-book (<a href="https://workdrive.zoho.com/file/rp6pu33cf75cb033048fca774b47e0302e19c">link to full book</a>) | Blog article (<a href="https://workdrive.zoho.com/file/beuid58d639c48ad24322ad74c0ef535e68a9">link to full article</a>)
 :---:|:---:
 ![introduction chapter](/images/quests-introduction.png) | ![Blog article title: "What does FOMO mean?
 Materialism, envy, and social media"](/images/what-does-fomo-mean.png)

-**Type of documentation: knowledge base / blog articles, email newsletter, white paper-like PDF**
+**Type of documentation: knowledge base / blog articles, email newsletter, white paper-like PDFs**

-*Tools used: Wordpress.com, Canva, SEO (through Ahrefs, RankMath, and answerthepublic.com), Reddit, Instagram, Pinterest, and ConvertKit*
+*Tools used: Wordpress.com, Canva, SEO (through Ahrefs, RankMath), keyword research, Reddit, Instagram, Pinterest, and ConvertKit*

+From March 2021 to December 2022 I ran the Wordpress-based blog Taming Your Tech.

+**Problem**: two hundred thousand Redditors on *reddit.com/r/nosurf* claimed they had Internet addiction, a hydra that often included pornography, social media, news, and/or video game addiction.

+I struggled with many of these for years, so I had scoured scientific data for tips to manage screen time.
+The Redditors and I were frustrated by the flippant tone and "this is a problem but we offer no solutions" approach of media, trolls, extremists, and shills.

+**Solution**: Thus, I read stacks of scientific papers on addiction and distilled them into brief, science-backed, solution-focused articles.
+No rambling... that is, with practice.
+(My audience spent enough time online.)

+This meant one short-but-packed article a week, and two Instagram and Pinterest posts.
+It also culminated in two 16–18 page white paper-like how-to PDF guides, plus two 60-81 page e-books.

+I did research and Q&A on Reddit (you can still find me @ <a href="https://www.reddit.com/user/TamingYourTech/">u/TamingYourTech</a>), as well as Instagram and Pinterest.
+From these I collected data for keywords/phrases, which I used to write blog articles.

+Over time, I learned a nonjudgmental, empathetic tone, with a reader focus.
+Opinion-spouting from an ivory tower didn't bring in page views.

+And lastly, few avenues gave me opportunities to find my audience.
+I worked with them to strategize writings, but if I could do it over again, I'd offer my solutions more courageously despite those who accused me of profiteering off addicts.

+1. **solution-oriented**

+2. **brief**

+3. **based on science**

+4. glowing comments from email subscribers, saying I helped them waste fewer daily hours in the Internet labyrinth